Canadian Training Centres

 The discussions surrounding the most recent review of the Training Centre Funding Model were framed by the following parameters:

-- Recognition of the important role that traditional CIS centres have played in the development of wrestling in Canada.
+- Recognition of the important role that traditional U SPORTS centres have played in the development of wrestling in Canada.

-- Recognition that a number of non-CIS centres have contributed to the National Team for the last several years.
+- Recognition that a number of non-U SPORTS centres have contributed to the National Team for the last several years.

 - Recognition of the need for stable and predictable funding for centres to be able to maintain a salaried coach.